adcimon/cheatsheets/webrtc/webrtc.md

 **7b.
 Use relay connection**

 When a direct connection is not possible, the relay candidates are used.
-TURN servers are guaranteed to work, unless NATs are specifically configured to block them, because they are publicly available.
+TURN servers are guaranteed to work because they are publicly available, unless NATs are specifically configured to block them.

 <p align="center"><img align="center" width="50%" height="50%" src="ice_7b_relay_connection.png"></p>